Loading...

 Add Protein

-Incorporate a source of protein, such as grilled chicken or boiled eggs, alongside your meal.
-Protein can slow down digestion and help stabilize blood sugar levels.
+Incorporate lean protein sources such as grilled chicken or tofu into your meal to help stabilize blood sugar levels.

 Include Healthy Fats